-What’s inside this article: The importance of interoception, signs that your child may struggle with interoceptive awareness, and 10 activities/printables/resources that promote the development of interoception.
+What’s inside this article: The importance of interoception, signs that your child may struggle with interoceptive awareness and ten activities/printables/resources that promote the development of interception.

-The interoceptive system is one of the 8 sensory systems in our bodies and it’s definitely the least known and least understood.
+The interoceptive system is one of the eight sensory systems in our bodies, and it’s definitely the least known and least understood.

 Disclaimer: This post contains affiliate links.